Salvax Duo Plus

 Avoid getting this medication in your eyes, nose, mouth, rectum, or vagina.
 If this does happen, rinse with water.

-Salvax Duo Plus (salicylic acid and urea topical) side effects
+Salvax Duo Plus side effects

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.